MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod6_Lab1_ExtendwithD365.md

 ## Task 1 - Install the Customer Insights Customer Card Add-in

-The first step is to install the Customer Insights Customer Card Add-In, that will enable you to embed Unified Profile and Insight from Customer Insight, directly within an existing Dynamics 365 experience for Contoso Coffee Customer Service Advisors.
+The first step is to install the Customer Insights Customer Card Add-In.
+This add-in will enable you to embed Unified Profiles and Insights from Customer Insights directly within an existing Dynamics 365 experience for Contoso Coffee Customer Service Advisors.

 1. Navigate to https://make.powerapps.com and select your Dynamics 365 for Customer Service instance from the **Environment** drop down.